josephspurrier/surfstack-templating/README.md

 will replace the content within the parent section blocks.
 You can use the {parent} tag inside a child section block when you want the parent's content to also display.
 As long as you have a parent template, you can create child templates and grandchild templates, etc, but you can only use the {extend} tag once per file.
+You can use blocks and slices inside the sections.

 The parent template (parent.tpl) could look like this: